railwayapp/docs/src/docs/tutorials/add-a-cdn-using-cloudfront.md

 - `https://d1a23bcdefg.cloudfront.net`

-Now let's see how the cache behavior for the `/dynamic` route has changed when accessing the server from the CloudFront distribution domain.
+Now let's see how the behavior for the `/dynamic` route has changed when accessing the server from the CloudFront distribution domain.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1719001866/docs/tutorials/CDN/CleanShot_2024-06-21_at_15.24.47_2x_knqo9f.png"
 alt="Screenshot of DevTools with CDN"